Peenapo/peenapo-layouts/readme.txt

 * **Pricing Tables.** Simple and clean pricing tables to display your website plans.
 * **Number Counter.** Animated numeric counter.
 * **Icon.** Simple icon picker.
-* **Google Map.** Add any google map with custom styling and multiple tins.
+* **Google Map.** Add any google map with custom styling and multiple pins.
 You can also select the image you want for you pins.

 **Made with love by Peenapo**